 Deicing Chemicals

 Airports present another area of concern with respect to deicing chemicals.
-The Federal Aviation Administration (FAA) requires that aircraft surfaces be deiced and antiiced to ensure the safety of passengers.
-However, when performed without prevention measures in place, airport deicing operations can contribute to contamination of ground water and surface water supplies.
+The Federal Aviation Administration (FAA) requires that aircraft surfaces be deiced and anti-iced to ensure the safety of passengers.
+However, when performed without prevention measures in place, airport deicing operations can contribute to contamination of groundwater and surface water supplies.
+EPA promulgated the Airport Deicing Effluent Guidelines in 2012 (40 CFR Part 449).
+The requirements generally apply to wastewater associated with the deicing of airfield pavement at commercial airports.
+The rule also established New Source Performance Standards for wastewater discharges associated with aircraft deicing for a subset of new airports.
+These requirements are incorporated into NPDES permits.

 Back to Top